CoderDojoTC/micropython/docs/projects/02-rgb-box.md

 ## Required Tools

-Although we will be using a solderless breadboard to connect the components, we use a hot-glue gun to make sure the wires don't get dislocated when the box get bumped around.
+Although we will be using a solderless breadboard to connect the components, we use a hot-glue gun to make sure the wires don't get dislocated when the box gets bumped around.

 1. Soldering iron (unless you have pre-solders potentiometers)
 2. Hot glue gun (for securing the wires to the breadboard)
-3. Drill (for putting hole in the box)
+3. Drill (for putting a hole in the box)

 ## Parts List